Cobbyheino/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles displays all files including hidden in long format 5-listfilesdigitonly displays all files with hidden and uswer and group id 6-firstdirectory creates a folder in tmp
+4-listmorefiles displays all files including hidden in long format 5-listfilesdigitonly displays all files with hidden and uswer and group id 6-firstdirectory creates a folder in tmp 7-movethatfile is moving betty from tmp to myfirstdirectory